Preservation as a Treatment

 When the property's distinctive materials, features, and spaces are essentially intact and thus convey the historic significance without extensive repair or replacement; when depiction at a particular period of time is not appropriate; and when a continuing or new use does not require additions or extensive alterations, Preservation may be considered as a treatment.

 The Guidelines for the Treatment of Historic Properties illustrate the practical application of these treatment standards to historic properties.
-These Guidelines are also available in PDF format.

 The Guidelines for the Treatment of Cultural Landscapes apply these treatment standards to historic cultural landscapes.